 Going up is a bit tricky.
 At first, it is all fine and easy.
 However, after the first few kilometers, the ascent gets steeper and the air is thinner.

-Some people I was climbing with noticed that in the beginning, they were playing with photo settings, snacking, talking and overall excited and active.
-The higher they climbed, the more “power saving” mode their bodies experienced.
+Some people I was climbing with noticed that in the beginning, they were playing with photo settings, snacking, talking, and overall excited and active.
+The higher they climbed, the more “power saving” mode their bodies experience.
 At the top, we were all concentrating to make the next steps, and we didn’t have much energy for endless photos.

 Permit for climbing Mount Teide